firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     - Auth (Android): Fixed an issue where VerifyPhoneNumber's internal builder failed to create PhoneAuthOptions with certain compiler settings.
+    - Auth (iOS): Fixed an issue where functions that return AuthResult were not including updated credentials when encountering errors.
     - Remote Config (Desktop): Additional fix for handling of non-English time zone names on Windows.